onetimesecret/site-policy/onetime-terms-of-service.md

 1. The "Agreement" refers, collectively, to all the terms, conditions, notices contained or referenced in this document (the "Terms of Service" or the "Terms") and all other operating rules, policies (including the onetimesecret.com Privacy Statement, available at [onetimesecret.com/docs/privacy/](https://onetimesecret.com/site/privacy)) and procedures that we may publish from time to time on the Website.
 2. The "Service" refers to the applications, software, products, and services provided by onetimesecret.com.
 3. The "Website" refers to onetimesecret.com's website located at [onetimesecret.com](https://onetimesecret.com/), and all content, services, and products provided by onetimesecret.com at or through the Website.
 It also refers to onetimesecret.com-owned subdomains of onetimesecret.com, such as eu.onetimesecret.com and us.onetimesecret.com, which represent our European Union and United States data centers respectively.
+To protect against denial-of-service attacks and ensure service availability, we utilize CloudFlare's services for DDoS protection and content delivery.
+All traffic to onetimesecret.com and its subdomains (including eu.onetimesecret.com and us.onetimesecret.com) passes through CloudFlare's infrastructure by default.
+Users on our Global Elite plan have the option to bypass CloudFlare if requested, though this may impact service availability during attacks.
 These Terms also govern onetimesecret.com's product websites, such as [onetime.co](https://onetime.co/) and [onetime.dev](https://onetime.dev/).
 Occasionally, websites owned by onetimesecret.com may provide different or additional terms of service.
 If those additional terms conflict with this Agreement, the more specific terms apply to the relevant page or service.
 4. "The User", "You", and "Your" refer to the individual person, company, or organization that has visited or is using the Website or Service; that accesses or uses any part of the account; or that directs the use of the account in the performance of its functions.
 A User must be at least 13 years of age.
 5. "onetimesecret.com", "We", and "Us" refer to onetimesecret.com, as well as our affiliates, directors, subsidiaries, contractors, licensors, officers, agents, and employees.
 6. "Content" refers to content featured or displayed through the Website, including without limitation text, data, articles, images, photographs, graphics, software, applications, designs, features, and other materials that are available on the Website or otherwise available through the Service.
 "Content" also includes Services.
 "User-Generated Content" is Content, written or otherwise, created or uploaded by our Users.
 "Your Content" is Content that you create or own.